dacvs/aoc2023/README.md

 TODO hyperlinks to selected problems

+Congratulations to Eric Wastl on creating a nice set of problems for this competition.
+The visual presentation is impressive.

+## Running

 If you want to run my scripts, you will need Python.
 I used Python 3.10, but any recent Python should work.
 You should find the problem statement and problem inputs at the Advent of Code web site.
-Record your problem input in a file named
+Record your problem inputs, one file per day, in files named "input/01.txt", "input/02.txt", and so on.
-"input.txt" so that my script can find it.
-TODO update input loc

-Congratulations to Eric Wastl on creating a nice set of problems for this competition.
-The visual presentation is impressive.
+Then run `python3 d01p1.py`, for example.

 ## Comments